 1. Google Flights

-If you want the power of Google Flights, but don’t need the user-friendly front end, skip the middleman and head straight to Matrix by ITA Software.
+For those looking for the power of Google Flights without the user-friendly front end, skip the middleman and head straight to Matrix by ITA Software.
 Google owns ITA Software and repurposed the company’s flight algorithms for Google Flights.

-McCool likes that, unlike Google Flights, Matrix affords him the option to specify exactly which airports he wants to fly from.
-“It’s a little more techy, not as elegant, but it’s more powerful for someone who knows what they’re doing,” he said.
+Charles McCool said that he prefers that Matrix gives the option to specify exactly which airports he wants to fly from.
+“It’s a little more techy, not as elegant, but it’s more powerful for someone who knows what they’re doing,” he added.

-One major downside: You can’t actually book flights through Matrix, Keyes said.
-He suggested consumers use Matrix or Google Flights to find the best deals, then head to the airline websites to make reservations.
+There is a downside, in that you can’t actually book flights through Matrix.
+Keyes suggested consumers use Matrix or Google Flights to find the best deals, then head to the airline websites to make reservations.

 Although many sites focus on finding the best deals on traditional hotels, Airbnb offers a trendy alternative.
-Through this site, you can book a room, an apartment or a house in cities across the world — often a cheaper option than hotels.
+Through this site, you can book a room, an apartment or a house in cities across the world — which can be a more cost-effective option than hotels.

 “Airbnb has really changed the game.
-I’ve been pleasantly surprised by the apartments available and the prices you pay,” Blank said.
-The direct rental model means you can get lower-priced lodging, but if you’re used to housekeeping, a pool, room service and a bellman, Airbnb is not for you, Blank said.
+I’ve been pleasantly surprised by the apartments available and the prices you pay,” Jared Blank said.
+The direct rental model means you can get lower-priced lodging, but if you’re used to housekeeping, a pool, room service or any of the other amenities associated with hotel stays, Airbnb might not be not for you

-When it comes to planning a trip, coupons could mean the difference between a huge cost and a great deal.
+Coupons often mean the difference between high cost and a great deal, and that’s true of traveling as well.
 That’s why sites like CouponSherpa are so important to deal-hunters, said Andrea Woroch, a consumer savings expert.

 5. Secret Flying